CExA-project/cheat-sheet-for-kokkos/utilization.md

 <img title="Doc" alt="Doc" src="./images/doc_txt.svg" height="25"> https://kokkos.org/kokkos-core-wiki/API/core/execution_spaces.html

-Execution spaces is where the parallel region is executed.
-It is recommended to use the following wrapper execution spaces:
+Execution spaces are where and how the parallel region is executed (Host or Device and the choice of the corresponding programming model).

 | Spaces | Description                                                                       |
 |-------------------|-----------------------------------------------------------------------------------|